 Finally, Eq.
 (44) has the same functional form as Eq.
 (4.1) in Ref.
-[42], where this expression is proposed for Dyson's Brownian model with $0 < \beta \le 4$ based on heuristic arguments and on the asymptotic form found by Dyson for $p^{(0,\infty)}(s)$ [31].
+[42], where this expression is proposed for Dyson's Brownian motion model with $0 < \beta \le 4$ based on heuristic arguments and on the asymptotic form found by Dyson for $p^{(0;\infty)}(s)$ [31].
 They found that Eq.
-(44) gives good results for Dyson's Brownian model with complete range of interactions for the values of β mentioned previously [42].
-From our results, this asymptotic form can clearly be interpreted as a mean-field approximation for Dyson's Brownian motion for large values of q.
+(44) gives good results for Dyson's Brownian motion model with a full range of interactions (for the values of β mentioned previously) [42].
+From our results, this asymptotic form can clearly be interpreted as a mean-field approximation for Dyson's Brownian motion model for large values of q.